new blog

 The practice of insight meditation allows room for me to consider I could be wrong.
 In fact not knowing is a powerful space to be in,because it opens up possibilities, we didn’t think abou.

-A life of being intentional about a practice and being curious about where we are in in our life, where there is something missing or where there is a sense that we could be living more deeply that becomes a cue to begin to explore practices within that domain is important.
+A life of being intentional about a practice is important.
+We should be curious about where we are in our life.
+If there is something missing, it becomes a cue to explore practices within that domain.
+If we feel we could be living more deeply, it also acts as a cue.

-The more we acknowledge our trauma responses, the more we teach our brain to respond appropriately, and this can significantly reduce or eliminate the impact of traumas.
+When we acknowledge our trauma responses more, we teach our brain to respond appropriately.
+This can significantly reduce or eliminate the impact of traumas.

 Joseph Goldstein, another meditation teacher, says struggle is feedback similar to a warning light.
 If there is struggling, there’s something we’re not mindful of.
 Investigate, and be curious about your life.

 A question I have asked myself is what’s coming between me and feeling joy?
-Because there’s a baseline way of being in the world where you’re in a good space open to the next thing, like being in the zone, chill everything is effortless, and you don’t need things to be any other way.
-An athlete experiences being in the zone when he can see his goal right in front of him and knows he will make it effortlessly.
+There’s a baseline way of being in the world.
+You’re in a good space, open to the next thing.
+It’s like being in the zone.
+When you’re chill, everything is effortless, and you don’t need things to be any other way.
+An athlete is in the zone when he sees his goal right in front of him.
+He knows he will make it effortlessly.
 That’s an experience you have with a practice of meditation.
 I think that is cool.

 The question becomes, why aren’t we in that zone more often?
 There’s some layer that’s stopping us.
 The process of inquiring into that layer and being curious about it, can create improved changes to our life.

-As an Indigenous person, and a former residential school student, I am aware of collective intergenerational trauma and how this experience affects my everyday life.
+As an Indigenous person, I am a former residential school student.
+I am aware of collective intergenerational trauma.
+This experience affects my everyday life.
 How I communicate, my relationship, how I show up daily, because trauma affects do not take a break.

-Through the process of Insight Meditation, I discover more about myself, and more importantly I make adjustments and changes as I discover new information.
+Through the process of Insight Meditation, I discover more about myself.
+More importantly, I make adjustments and changes as I discover new information.

 I will leave you with a short story.
-While interviewing a couple of Indigenous counselors living in the North for my podcast Empathetic Witness, they reminded me of the importance of using humour and light heartedness in their counseling sessions and in their workshops. trauma that sits in our body as tension.
+I interviewed a couple of Indigenous counselors living in the North for my podcast Empathetic Witness.
+They reminded me of the importance of using humour and light heartedness.
+These elements are crucial in their counseling sessions and in their workshops. trauma that sits in our body as tension.
 And humour releases that tension.
-They made an observation that looking at the positives of intergenerational skills is also a valuable lesson especially when it comes from our cultural traditions passed down through generations, the survival skills that come from living off the land in harsh environments.
-It creates a mindset of resilience no matter what obstacles Indigenous people are faced with they picked themselves up and strive to improve their life and the life of those around them.
+They observed the importance of viewing intergenerational skills positively.
+This perspective is a valuable lesson, especially when these skills come from cultural traditions passed down through generations.
+These are the survival skills that come from living off the land in harsh environments.
+It creates a mindset of resilience.
+No matter what obstacles Indigenous people face, they pick themselves up.
+They strive to improve their life and the life of those around them.
 It is a wonderful sentiment, something I have witnessed in my family.

 In conclusion, I engaged my skills as a meditator to navigate uncertainty.

-Recently speaking with a friend, she mused that perhaps we are in a cosmic test to see whether or not we make it out of this pandemic with compassion and understanding.
+Recently, I spoke with a friend.
+She mused that perhaps we are in a cosmic test.
+It could be to see whether we make it out of this pandemic with compassion and understanding.
 An interesting concept worth pondering.
 And it certainly, aligns with the perception of the Dalai Lama.

 In an interview in December 2019 the Dalai Lama said today’s younger generation has the ability and opportunity to create a more compassionate world.
 We must find ways to express freedom with responsibility.
-He goes on to say we need a revolution of compassion based on warm heartedness that will contribute to a more compassionate world with a sense of oneness of humanity.
+He goes on to say we need a revolution of compassion.
+It should be based on warm heartedness.
+This revolution will contribute to a more compassionate world.
+It will foster a sense of oneness of humanity.
 The entire human family must unite and cooperate to protect humanity.

 I I acknowledged the gifts pass intergenerationally through my DNA from my ancestors, of strength and resilience.